 An instance is in a State ABC from the moment it reaches a EnterState Block named ABC, and until it exits via ExitState Block with the same name.
 The instance exits via ExitState Block when once of the Block’s children becomes executable.
-If one of the child Blocks is ready to be executed, the instance do not spend any time in the State.
-Instead, it passes through it and exits by executing the ready to be executed child Block.
+If one of the child Blocks is ready to be executed, the instance does not spend any time in the State.
+Instead, it passes through the State by executing the ready child Block.
 If there is no ExitState Blocks associated with State ABC, the instance remains in the State until the execution of the Flowchart stops.

 States List dialog is called from a State Block context menu or through Edit >> States List command.

 Every State corresponds to a uniquely named entry in States List dialog.
 The entry is automatically added when a State Block with a new name is added to a Flowchart.
 The relationship between a State and a State Block is one-to-many: a State is associated with one or more State Blocks, while a State Block is associated with a single State only.
 Editing Name column allows changing the names of the States.

 Column Type shows the type of the State.
 Column Refs contains the number of Blocks associated with this State in the script.
 If the counter is 0, the entry is colored in red, which means that the State is not used in any Blocks.
 States with no associated Blocks are inactive.